So you’re a champ at motivating people, and you want to be your own boss. Have you thought about becoming a general contractor?

 - Financial statements, including working capital or net worth

-- Proof of insurance and bonding
+- Proof of insurance and license bonding

-Step 6: Build your general contractor reputation
+Step 6: Build your general contractor reputation.